310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% bubble Mao %}
 Hm… That's actually a big help.
 Since we haven’t been able to do much lately, we’re getting low on funds, so it’s honestly a godsend.

-(If this was a request from the Student Council Prez, I would assume there was something bigger behind it all… But this is Buchou we're talking about, so I doubt he has an ulterior motive.)
+<th>(If this was a request from the Student Council Prez, I would assume there was something bigger behind it all… But this is Buchou we're talking about, so I doubt he has an ulterior motive.)</th>

-(In fact, this is really good for us—we won't lose out on anything.)
+<th>(In fact, this is really good for us—we won't lose out on anything.)</th>

 Hm, I don't really have any problems with this, but could I tell you how we feel about it once we've talked to Hokuto and Makoto?